Multilingual Vision-Language Models, A Survey

-An important motivation for the early research in vision-language modeling was the belief that real-world referential grounding, which is essential for understanding meaning, could not be achieved with text data alone \cite{chrupala-etal-2015-learning,kadar-etal-2018-lessons,hu-etal-2019-looking,tan-bansal-2020-vokenization}.
+An important motivation for early research in vision-language modeling was the belief that real-world referential grounding, which is essential for understanding meaning, could not be achieved with text data alone \citep{chrupala-etal-2015-learning,kadar-etal-2018-lessons,hu-etal-2019-looking,tan-bansal-2020-vokenization}.
 The goal was to use vision to improve language modeling.
 The main argument was that human language understanding is inseparable from interaction with the physical world, which provides grounding for utterances.
-Images in vision-language models were seen as the element providing the necessary grounding through visual representations.
-Some researchers take this debate further, arguing that true grounding is unattainable without direct experience with the world and that without it, learning meaning is fundamentally impossible \citep{bender-koller-2020-climbing}.
+Images in vision-language models are seen as the elements providing the necessary grounding through visual representations.

+Some researchers take this debate further, arguing that true grounding is unattainable without direct experience with the world and that, without it, learning meaning is fundamentally impossible \citep{bender-koller-2020-climbing}.
 Nowadays, there is also substantial counter-evidence against this version of the argument \cite{andreas-2022-language,sogaard2023grounding,gubelmann-2024-pragmatic}, both theoretical and empirical.

 Regardless of the theoretical motivations, most practical approaches to vision-language modeling have relied on pre-trained language representations developed without visual data.
 Similarly, visual representations are often trained using explicit or implicit language-based signals.
-However, even image representations are implicitly grounded in language, as they are typically trained using datasets that include language labels or captions (e.g., labels in ImageNet \citep{deng2009imagenet} come from the lexical database WordNet \citep{miller1995wordnet}).
-Recent advancements in multimodal large language models (LLMs) have shifted this perspective, with many systems transforming visual representations into the language representation space, relying on language-only pre-training \citep{eichenberg-etal-2022-magma}.
+However, even image representations are implicitly grounded in language, as they are typically trained on datasets that include language labels or captions (e.g., ImageNet labels, \citealp{deng2009imagenet}, are drawn from the lexical database WordNet, \citealp{miller1995wordnet}).
+Recent advancements in multimodal large language models (LLMs) have shifted this perspective, with many systems transforming visual representations into the language space and relying solely on language pre-training \citep{eichenberg-etal-2022-magma}.